-The first thing I noticed when I looked at the nutritional facts was 26g total carbs and 19g “sugar”.
-Upon immediately seeing the note on the package “19g sugar?
+The first thing I noticed when I looked at the nutritional facts was 26g total carbs and 19g “sugar.”
+Then I saw the note: “19g sugar?
 It’s not what you think ...
-18g of those sugars are Allulose, the sugar-free sugar.”, I was still skeptical but pleasantly surprised to learn more about Allulose.
+18g of those sugars are allulose, the sugar-free sugar.”
+I was still skeptical but pleasantly surprised to learn more about allulose.
 Allulose is not a sugar alcohol, it’s a rare sugar that has 1/10th the calories or other forms of sugar.
-Allulose doesn’t get digested or processed like regular sugar and Dr. Ryan Lowery’s research says you “excrete 90% of the Allulose and it doesn’t have any impact on glucose or insulin.”
+Allulose doesn’t get digested or processed like regular sugar and it doesn’t have any impact on glucose or insulin levels.

 Without further ado, here are my testing results!

-As you can see, my ketone levels dropped 0.2 mmol/l, as expected with even a keto-alligned meal, and my glucose actually dropped 15mg/dl!
-The glucose dropping so much was a surprise but knowing that ketones may help insulin’s sensitivity, and the fact that KNOW cookies are stacked with fat, it makes sense as to why that may have happened.
+As you can see, my ketone levels dropped 0.2 mmol/l, as expected with even a keto-aligned meal, and my glucose actually dropped 15mg/dl!
+The glucose drop was a surprise, but knowing that ketones may help insulin’s sensitivity, and the fact that KNOW cookies are stacked with fat, it makes sense as to why that may have happened.

-From my understanding, ketone readings may be lower in the mornings with glucose levels being higher due to some gluoneogenis and the brain soaking up ketones while sleeping.
-It’s also my understanding the same scenario may go for well fat-adapted individuals, especially athletes, if they test after a workout (probably even more so if done fasted) due to the muscles and brain soaking up the ketones for use during exercise and not having as many spill over into the blood stream.
-This is most certainly my experience every time I test after a fast & a fueled or fasted workout and is why I wanted to wait until afternoon to test.
+From my understanding, ketone readings may be lower in the mornings with glucose levels being higher due to some gluconeogenesis and the brain soaking up ketones while sleeping.
+It’s also my understanding the same scenario may go for well fat-adapted individuals, especially athletes if they test after a workout (probably even more so if done fasted) due to the muscles and brain soaking up the ketones for use during exercise and not having as many spill over into the bloodstream.
+This is most certainly my experience every time I test after a fast and a fueled or fasted workout, and is why I wanted to wait until the afternoon to test.
 I find my testing in the later part of the day gives me a good reading on what’s going on from what I have done leading up to that point and figured I would give it some time for my levels to normalize after my fasted workout.

 So, there you have it!
-KNOW cookies are delicious and as the testing results show, they are keto-approved.
+KNOW Better Cookies are delicious and as the testing results show, they are keto-approved.